 Bars, clubs, and nightlife:

-- Many bars or bar restaurant, but in terms of a more party club or party bar vibe…you’ll likely find that on Fridays.
+- Many bars or bar restaurants, but in terms of a more party club or party bar vibe…you’ll likely find that on Fridays.
 Most will be samba type of stuff.
 I imagine the “nightlife” would be in the Itagua and Centro areas.
 Maybe by Praia Grande as well.
+I didn’t do any nightlife when I was here.

 Miscellaneous tips: